Police: Auburn Woman Tried To Kidnap Toddler From Park

 — San Francisco News (@SFnewsnow) December 9, 2016

 Stranger abductions are indeed rare, but this case is certainly not the first time a child has been kidnapped (or part of a kidnapping attempt) at the hands of someone they do not know.
 Last year, a New York man was arrested in association with at least two different abduction attempts.
-News 10 reports that 25-year-old Joseph Badger attempted to kidnap a 16-year-old girl, and inappropriately touched another.
+News 10 reports that 25-year-old Joseph Badger attempted to kidnap a 16-year-old girl and inappropriately touched another.

 Couple Get 880 Years in Jail for Kidnapping and Abusing Amish Girls in Upstate New York https://t.co/ETBiERqlwz